Characters of Final Fantasy VIII: Squall Leonhart

 Squall Leonhart (スコール・レオンハート, Sukōru Reonhāto) is the main protagonist of Final Fantasy VIII.
 He is a young student at Balamb Garden who is identifiable by the scar on his face that a fellow student, Seifer, inflicted.
 He rarely speaks and has the reputation of being a lone wolf.
 As Squall's story unfolds, he becomes fascinated with and falls in love with Rinoa, despite never outwardly expressing his love until the ending.
-Squall is characterized by forlorn memories of standing out in the rain at the orphanage where he grew up, wondering where "Sis" went.
+Squall frequently reflects on forlorn memories of standing out in the rain at the orphanage where he grew up, wondering where "Sis" went.
 Squall wields a gunblade, a sword that uses components of a revolver to send vibrations through the blade when triggered.
 His Limit Break is Renzokuken, a series of sword strikes.
-It is later explained that the "Guardian Forces" (GF) which the SeeDs use in battle, causes memory loss, which is why Squall does not remember Ellone, Edea, and his past in the orphanage.
+It is later explained that the "Guardian Forces" (GF) which the SeeDs use in battle, cause memory loss, which is why Squall does not remember his past in the orphanage.

 Rinoa Heartilly

 Rinoa Heartilly (リノア・ハーティリー, Rinoa Hātirī) is the primary female protagonist of Final Fantasy VIII.
 She has black hair with brown highlights.
-She is the 17-year-old daughter of General Caraway, a high-ranking officer in the Galbadian army, and Julia Heartilly, a successful pianist and singer.
+She is the estranged 17-year-old daughter of General Fury Caraway, a high-ranking officer in the Galbadian army, and Julia Heartilly, a successful pianist and singer.
 She is a member of the Forest Owls, a resistance faction seeking to liberate the small nation of Timber from Galbadian occupation.
 When Squall and his party of SeeD help the resistance movement fight Galbadia, Rinoa decides to stay with them; as a result, she ends up falling in love with Squall.
 She is outspoken, spirited, emotional, and honest with her feelings, speaking her mind without reservation.
 Because of her ambition, she can often be stubborn.
+The contrast between her and Squall's personality positions her as Squall's other foil.

-In battle, she wields the "Blaster Edge", which consists of an arm holster and a projectile that returns like a boomerang.
-In her Combine Limit Break, she attacks in unison with her dog, Angelo.
-When Rinoa gains Sorceress powers, she acquires a second Limit Break, Angel Wing, which increases her spell-casting ability, along with rendering her in a state of "magic" berserk for the remainder of the battle.
+Phil Salvador, library director of the Video Game History Foundation, highlights Rinoa's maturation across the game, coming from an emotionally distant family, to opening herself up to be vulnerable with Squall.
+Nojima estimated that Rinoa and Squall made it "a third of the way towards true love" during the course of the game, and highlighted the scene aboard the Ragnarok in which Eyes on Me plays.
+Whereas Final Fantasy VII had hidden affection values that changed Cloud's relationship with the other members of his party, these were removed for VIII because of Rinoa's "special significance" to the story and the "fated meeting" between her and Squall at the SeeD graduation ball.
+Furthermore, unlike previous games, only Squall and Rinoa may be renamed by the player to preserve the primacy of their relationship.